Freedom Friday

 Freedom Friday one of the few political opposition organizations in Eritrea as of 2017.
 Also known as the Arbi Harnet project, this opposition movement seeks to empower Eritreans to publicly challenge the Isaias Afwerki government.
 According to former diplomat Fathi Osman, there are approximately 5,000 activists out of 6 million Eritreans, and many choose to act in opposition before fleeing the oppressive country.
 This movement started under the "Empty the Street" Campaign, which was inspired by the Arab Spring movements.
 However, due to the political culture in Eritrea, youthful citizens were unable to gather to organize mass protests.
 The official date the movement began was November 11, 2011 when original members made calls and sent messages around the country to join in protesting for democratic changes.
 The movement as of 2020 is led by Ephrem Tewelde, and has managed to recruit and mobilise new members.
 Ephrem Tewelde and Tsigabu Asmelash send weekly radio program on short wave and satellite, focusing on the future Eritrea and presenting national plan that covers every aspect of the society.
 The movement claims that it is reaching new heights in introducing new projects to avail independent internet access for the entire nation.
-Freedom Friday is claimed to have mobilised community leaders that will help the transition from dictatorship to democracy.
+Freedom Friday is claimed to have mobilised community leaders that will help the transition from dictatorship to democracy..
+The movement also strives to protect and enable freedom of speech, encouraging the expression of dissenting opinions and engage in open dialogue without fear of repression.

 Information oppression

 This movement is based on the freedom of being able to spread information to one another.
-The political climate within the country places power tightly in the hands of the government and inhibits individual freedoms.
+The political climate within the country places power tightly in the hands of the government and inhibits individual freedoms, including speech.
 In the "2018 World Press Freedom Index" by Reporters without borders, Eritrea outranked only one other country, that being North Korea.
 The organization goes on to say "For the past 26 years, Eritrea has been a dictatorship in which there is no room for freely reported news and information" and "Like everything else in Eritrea, the media are totally subject to the whim of President Issayas Afeworki, a predator of press freedom who is responsible for 'crimes against humanity,' according to a June 2016 UN report".
 President Issayas has full control over what information is published to the citizens of Eritrea, and the only way to receive information is to have it smuggled in, broadcast from a different country, or secretly receive information from the internet.
 In a Vice News Documentary published in 2017 the news organization said "Often referred to as Africa's North Korea, the Eritrean government controls the flow of information with vigilance, restricting any dissenting voices from reaching the people."
 With 1% of the countries population having internet access and only 6% having mobile phones information is easily censored, especially with Eritrean law forbidding independent media outlets.
 For a country with a population of 6 million, Eritrea only has one publishing newspaper, in which Eritrean refugees say "that's all you read".